Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 Tennessee Stats and Trends

-- The Volunteers have yet to cover the spread this year when underdogs by 20.5 points or more.
+- The Volunteers have yet to cover the spread this season when underdogs by 20.5 points or more.

-- Tennessee's games this year have hit the over six times in nine opportunities (66.7%).
+- Tennessee's games this year have gone over the total in six out of nine opportunities (66.7%).

-- When Tennessee scores more than 6.6 points, it is 4-5 against the spread and 5-4 overall.
+- When Tennessee records more than 6.6 points, it is 4-5 against the spread and 5-4 overall.

-- In games that Tennessee churns out more than 232.4 yards, the team is 4-5 against the spread and 5-4 overall.
+- Tennessee is 4-5 against the spread and 5-4 overall when the team amasses over 232.4 yards.

-- The Volunteers have turned the ball over nine times, four fewer times than the Bulldogs have forced turnovers (13).
+- This year the Volunteers have nine turnovers, four fewer than the Bulldogs have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.